 As many of us spend more time with our computers, you may find more conventional mouse designs uncomfortable after long workdays or gaming sessions.
 Thankfully, there are an increasing number of mouse designs with sculpted shapes, thumb rests, and other ergonomic elements.
 These elements can help contribute to a more comfortable experience.
 The following mice are a selection of the best of these designs focusing on ergonomic compatibility, button reachability, and comfort.

-We've reviewed over 50 mice, and below are our top picks for the best ergonomic mouse.
-If you don't mind something with a less ergonomic shape, check out our recommendations for the best wireless mice, the best mice, and the best wired mice.
+We've tested over 300 mice, and below are our top picks for the best ergonomic options.
+For other recommendations, check out our picks for the best wireless mice, the best mice, and the best wired mice.

-Our recommendations above are what we think are currently the best ergonomic mice for most people.
+Our recommendations above are what we think are currently the best vertical mice and overall best ergonomic mice for most people.
 We factor in the price (a cheaper mouse wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no mice that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of mice.
+If you would like to do the work of choosing yourself, here is the list of all our mice reviews.
 Be careful not to get too caught up in the details.
 While no mouse is perfect for every use, most mice are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.